ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 Both flow sensors let the current pass only if flow is detected, they ensure that no heating is activated if there is no flow detected in the system.

 ### b) Power supply, relays and other stuffs
-All the power cable are connected by screw terminal connection.
-We will use the same kind of connector on our board.
+All the power cable (Input and outputs) are connected by a barrier terminal block.
+We will use the same connector on our board because we don't want to alter the power cable and change their connector.

+This is one of the most uncommon part of this project, you will find below in the Bill Of Quantities section some link to find it.

 #### Heating elements
 There is two heating element in the spa for a total power of 2000Watts.
 They are directly powered by a relay allowing 220VAC to pass trough the heating element.